futurecolors/django-future-url/README.rst

 .. image:: https://travis-ci.org/futurecolors/django-future-url.png?branch=master
         :target: https://travis-ci.org/futurecolors/django-future-url

-Migration tool for old style “url” tags.
+Migration tool for old style “url” tags in Django 1.3 & 1.4.
+Support for Django 1.5 in next version.
 `“In Django 1.5, the behavior of the url template tag will change”`_

 If you use old style url tags in django 1.4 you will see that: